javier-marti-isasi/OCR-free-Document-Understanding-with-Donut-Transformer/README.md

 Note: These results come from experimental datasets and might need adjustment for datasets more representative of business reality.
 However, the current results are promising and suggest a viable practical application.

+---

+For more information about the project, please check the `Project_Workflow.pdf`.